-Sue Goodney Lea, Ph.D., a Fellow at IF, is working with Nneka Edwards, an IF Project Coordinator, to develop a First Generation Students: Possibilities for Success discussion project.
+Sue Goodney Lea, Ph.D., is working on an IF project to develop discussion guide on First Generation Students: Possibilities for Success.
 Many foundations and non-profits are working to get more underrepresented students into and through college.
 The Lumina Foundation has articulated an ambitious goal: challenging our nation to commit to enrolling and graduating 60% of U.S. citizens from a high-quality, post-secondary degree program by the year 2025.
 As those who work with first generation students know, there are many challenges that our nation and, especially, our post-secondary school systems will face in meeting that goal.
 Two of the largest are (1) generating demand for higher education among segments of the population that do not have backgrounds in higher education; and (2) developing alternative and innovative approaches to meet that new demand.

 For the many parents in this country who do not themselves have a college degree, the idea of sending a child off to school is daunting: college is expensive but, even more than that, it can create physical and social distances that can intimidate many working-class families.
 Still, as many as 85% of parents do want their children to attend college, and finding the right school is essential to a student’s success.
 Many first generation students begin their studies at a community college and can find themselves behind in meeting the expected curriculum track for their anticipated major once they transfer to a four-year college.
 This may cause the student either to give up on pursuing their chosen major or to spend one to two more years in college than they had planned to spend.
 High school counselors often lack the resources to adequately guide first generation students towards more competitive institutions, as helping these students gain entry into and fund a college education can be a complicated endeavor.
 And, once a first generation student arrives at college, he or she may feel as if s/he has arrived in the Promised Land—but without a map.